federicalaurino/MANworks/fluid_ht_curvature/README.md

 ```
 $ source configure.sh
 ```
-Also SAMG LECENCE is required.
+SAMG LICENCE is not required but recommended for more efficient simulations.

 Gnuplot:
 Gnuplot is NOT required, but it can be used to visualize residuals.